-Lab Manual: Chemistry 109 Laboratory Manual, Fall 2015, Chemistry Department, University of Wisconsin-Madison: available from Alpha Chi Sigma (the co-ed chemistry fraternity) in chemistry building lobby the first week of classes.
+Lab Manual: Chemistry 109 Laboratory Manual, Fall 2015, Chemistry Department, University of Wisconsin-Madison: available in the Chemistry Computer Room (room 1375 on the first floor) during the first two weeks of classes.

-Lab Notebook: Carbonless laboratory notebook with duplicate pages: available from Alpha Chi Sigma or local bookstores (where it is more expensive).
+Lab Notebook: Carbonless laboratory notebook with duplicate pages: available in room 1375 with the lab manuals.

 Safety Goggles: Industrial quality eye protection-goggles that completely seal around the eyes and fit over regular glasses-is required at all times when you are in the lab.
-Purchase from Alpha Chi Sigma or local bookstores (~\$10).
+Purchase with lab manual or from local bookstores (~\$10).